Mrdynamic-soni/Mrdynamic-soni/README.md

 - 💬 contact me on
 - 📫 How to reach me: ...
 - 😄 Hobbies __sketching/photography__.
-- ⚡ Fun fact i am not funny at all.
+- ⚡ Fun fact,i am not funny at all.
--->